 Student Job Interview Questions and Answers

 Interviewing as a student or recent student is unique because you don’t often have as much work experience as other job seekers.
-However, you can still have a great interview and impress any employer.
+However, you still have a lot to offer.
+The key to impressing any employer is to be prepared and to position your own unique situational skills.

 Read below for information on types of student interview questions, and advice on how to answer those questions.
 Also review job interview questions that employers commonly ask high school students, college students, and graduates seeking part-time, summer, and full-time entry-level jobs.
 There are also sample answers for each of the interview questions.